 A bond of $100,000 is required for new and used auto dealers in Nevada, but this is not the price you pay for your bond.
-Instead, a Nevada auto dealer bond is priced as a percentage of the bond, ranging from 1 to 10% of the total.
-The percentage you pay is known as your bond premium, and it depends on several different factors.
+A Nevada auto dealer bond is priced as a percentage of the bond, ranging from 1 to 10 percent of the total.
+The percentage you pay is known as your bond premium, and it depends on several factors.

 Nevada Auto Dealer Bond Term and Renewal